 Participants need to be comfortable on a bike for sure but this is doable by regular people who have made a commitment to train and be as ready as they can be.

-Crossing a continent is a timeless classic adventure, a proper pub story, and the colour and style of South America makes this one a must do, once in a lifetime journey.
+Crossing a continent is a timeless classic adventure, a proper pub story, and the colour and style of South America makes this one a must-do, once-in-a-lifetime journey.

-14. Want to cycle South America with Rat Race?
+Part 6: Want to cycle South America with Rat Race?

 Rat Race would love to have you join them on their journey cycling through South America.